deepin-community/opam/doc/pages/FAQ.md

 #### 🐫  opam is slow on top of NFS.
 How can I make it faster?

-opam root is usually located in the `home` directory, which, on top of NFS, slow down opam operations.
-Locating opam root in `/tmp` is neither a solution, you could loose your opam configuration at each reboot.
+opam root is usually located in the `home` directory, which, on top of NFS, slows down opam operations.
+Locating opam root in `/tmp` is not a solution: you could lose your opam configuration at each reboot.

-You can use the [`nfsopam`](https://github.com/UnixJunkie/nfsopam) script to have the best of both world: persistence of NFS directory and fast operation of local directory.
+You can use the [`nfsopam`](https://github.com/UnixJunkie/nfsopam) script to have the best of both worlds: persistence of NFS directories and fast operations of local directories.

+---

+#### 🐫  What does the `--cli` option do?
+Should I be using it everywhere?

+`--cli` was introduced in opam 2.1 to deal with changes in the command line interface between releases.
+It tells opam to interpret the command line as a specific version, in particular it means that new options or options which have had their meaning altered will not be available, or will be behave as they did in that version.
+It only affects the command-line - it does not, for example, stop a root from being upgraded from an older version to the current version.

+We recommend using it in scripts (and programs which call opam) since they can then expect to work seamlessly with future versions of the opam client.
+It's also a good idea to use it in blog posts, or other documentation you may share, since it allows copy-and-paste to work reliably (a user with a newer version of opam should have no issues and a user with an older opam gets a clearer error message).

+We don't recommend using it in day-to-day use of opam in the shell, because you'll be typing more and you won't get to notice exciting new features!
+If the behaviour of a command or option is altered, and you write something which in no longer valid, opam will try to tell you what the new command should look like.